ocaml/ocaml.org/data/tutorials/getting-started/3_01_ocaml_on_windows.md

 In order to have access to OCaml on a Windows PC, users must use opam, so that's our first step.

-Windows Developers out there will already be familiar with `winget` which is the default package installer for Windows.
-Opam is now distributed with it.
+Opam is now distributed via `winget` for Windows.

 ```shell-session
 $ winget show OCaml.opam